shuttle-hq/synth/docs/docs/getting_started/core-concepts.md

 databases.
 Strictly speaking, collections are a super-set of tables as they are in fact arbitrarily deep JSON document trees.

-Collections are represented in a workspace as JSON files.
+Collections are represented in a namespace directory as JSON files.
 The *name* of a collection (the way it is referred to by [`synth`][synth]) is its filename without the extension.
 For example the file `bank/transactions.json` defines a collection named `transactions` in a namespace `bank`.

 For a more comprehensive example, let's imagine our namespace `bank` has a collection `transactions` and another collection `users`.
-The workspace structure then looks like this:
+The directory structure then looks like this:

 ```
-├── .synth
-└── bank
+└── bank/
     ├── transactions.json
     └── users.json
 ```

-Collections inside a given namespace need to have unique names.
-You can however have the same collection name in different namespaces.
-For example `bank/transactions.json` and `forex/transactions.json` is a valid workspace.

 Collections must be valid instances of the [`synth` schema][schema] that describe an array.
 This means at the top-level all collections must